CenturyLinkLabs/fleet-api/README.md

 At this point, there is no official Fleet API (though one is [in the works](https://github.com/coreos/fleet/blob/master/Documentation/api-v1-alpha.md)) so this library mimcs the behavior of the *fleetctl* command line tool and simply writes data to the [etcd]() key-value-store.
 The Fleet daemon reads data out of specific keys in etcd and processes it as appropiate.

 As work on the actual Fleet API progresses, this library will be refactored to use the real API.
+An initial pass at implementing a client for the official Fleet API can be found on the [feature/official-api](https://github.com/CenturyLinkLabs/fleet-api/tree/feature/official-api) branch.

 An alternative implementation is available in the [cloudspace/ruby-fleetctl](https://github.com/cloudspace/ruby-fleetctl) gem.
 The *ruby-fleetctl* gem takes a different approach and uses SSH to interact directly with the *fleetctl* binary to send commands.
 Our approach of writing directly to etcd cuts out the *fleetctl* middleman but is in more danger of being broken by future releases since we're effectively using a "private API".